Slow Cooker Beef Stew with Mushrooms

 - Yeast Roll Knots

 Have you ever had a slow cooker meal that was bland?
 Where no flavors stood out, but instead, all fell short?
-Well, I’ve instituted a couple steps that ensure this beef stew will knock your socks off.
+Well, I’ve instituted a couple of steps that ensure this beef stew will knock your socks off.

-- Season your beef before browning.
+- PRO-Tip: Season your beef before browning.
 Salt is a flavor enhancer and it should be layered.
 Only adding salt right before serving will not be as effective.

-- Alcohol is also a flavor enhancer.
+- PRO-Tip: Alcohol is also a flavor enhancer.
 I added red wine to this recipe.
 Most of the alcohol will evaporate during the long cooking time, so it’s OK to feed this stew to children.

 - I also browned the onions and cooked the garlic before adding them to the slow cooker.
 The caramelization (again, the Maillard reaction) could not happen without this extra step.